Kong/docs.konghq.com/docs/templates/how-to-template.md

 Continuing the previous example of installing software, here's an example:

-1. On your computer, open Terminal.
+1. On your computer, open the terminal.
-1. Install ____ with Terminal:
+1. Install ____ with the terminal:
     ```sh
     example code
     ```
-1. Optional: To also install ____ to manage documents, install it using Terminal:
+1. Optional: To also install ____ to manage documents, install it using the terminal:
     ```sh
     example code
     ```